 Call 911 immediately if you see a child left alone in a hot vehicle.
 When children are in distress due to heat, get them out of the vehicle as quickly as possible.

-Prisma Health Children’s Hospital–Midlands is South Carolina’s first children's hospital and has more than 150,000 children’s visits each year.
+Palmetto Health Children's Hospital is South Carolina’s first children's hospital and has more than 150,000 children’s visits each year.
 It offers more than 30 subspecialties to meet the unique health care needs of children and has central South Carolina's only Children’s Emergency Center.
-With more than 350 professionals who work exclusively with children, Prisma Health Children’s Hospital–Midlands has a team of highly skilled and trained experts unmatched by any hospital in the Midlands.
-Prisma Health Children’s Hospital–Midlands is the place to go for children's medical care, because the best care matters.
+With more than 350 professionals who work exclusively with children, Palmetto Health Children's Hospital has a team of highly skilled and trained experts unmatched by any hospital in the Midlands.
+Palmetto Health Children's Hospital is the place to go for children's medical care, because the best care matters.